Honest Review:

 1. Simplified and Customizable Time Tracking

-Time Doctor’s star feature is its simplified and customizable time tracking.
-It is the backbone on which most of its other features rely.
-It doesn’t just capture work hours, but also time utilization details such as the amount spent on particular projects and tasks.
-It also purports to be accurate down to the second, so clients are billed appropriately and employees are paid fairly.
-Admins can create tasks from which employees can begin tracking their time with just a single click, and as they progress, they can switch between tasks with ease by just clicking the timer off on the task they’ve finished and clicking it on on the next one.
+Admins can create tasks from which employees can begin tracking their time with just a single click, and as they progress, they can switch between tasks by clicking the timer off on the task they’ve finished and starting it on the next one.

-The information gathered by the software from the manual clock-ins, clock-outs, and automatic monitoring are presented in a productivity dashboard visible to both administrators and employees so everyone can see how much time they spend on work, and where they spend it specifically.
-This tracked data is also used to fill in detailed timesheets for payroll and invoicing, productivity reports, project health and profitability, behavior analysis to identify problem areas in time expenditure, and more.
+The information gathered by the software from clock-ins, clock-outs, and automatic monitoring are presented in a productivity dashboard visible to both administrators and employees so everyone can see how much time they spend on work, and where they spend it specifically.

-But returning to the bright side, Time Doctor can track time offline.
+Time Doctor can also track time offline.
 It will sync data with the servers as soon as a stable internet connection is available.
 Also, in case employees forget to clock in for work, they could always manually add time to their logs, pending the approval of a manager.

 Time Tracking progress for employees

-But what I really admire the most about Time Doctor is that it delivers a double whammy with project budgeting and scoping — tracking workday activities to show how past projects were done and at what cost, and analyzing project timelines to identify what practices need to be automated or cut to make room for more projects, which translates to more revenue.
+But what I really admire the most about Time Doctor is that it delivers a double whammy with project budgeting and scoping — tracking workday activities to show how past projects were done, and analyzing project timelines to identify what practices need to be automated or cut to make room for more projects.

 List of active and archived porjects

-The Attendance Report allows administrators to monitor employee attendance by showing who is present, absent, partially absent, and late for their shifts for a certain period.
+The Attendance Report allows administrators to monitor employee attendance by showing who is present, absent, partially absent, or late for their shifts.
 Time Doctor allows this data to be filtered in a couple of ways to show only those who have shifts or only those who are absent or late.

 Time Doctor’s Hours Tracked Report displays the number of hours an employee has logged within a certain date range, such as a day or a week, and the Projects and Tasks Report breaks down tracked time according to which particular projects and tasks they were spent on.

-The Web and App Usage report shows how employees utilize time on various websites and apps.
-According to previously-configured web and app privacy settings, these reports can be quite detailed and comprehensive.
+The Web and App Usage report shows you how employees utilize time on various websites and apps.
 Administrators can choose any date range that they want to examine in detail, and Time Doctor shows a log of websites and apps visited and used within that period, complete with time spent and productivity rating in a trend chart that visualizes the data for easy comparison.

 Employee productivity updates